bostechknow/100DoC/README.md

 - Day 12 script - allow option for int or float
 - Day 13 script - use function again, better options from npc generator, and better true/false check
 - Day 15 script - allow choice of outputs after list creation
+- Day 16 need to create a standardized place for 100DoC devcontainers for various language environments

 ### VSCode Themes / Plugins to Review